 MRI stands for Magnetic Resonance Imaging.
-You will lie on a table and the machine makes pictures of your thigh muscle, like the pictures shown below.
+You will lie on a table and the machine makes pictures of your leg muscles, like the pictures shown below.

-The MRI scanner looks like a tunnel with open ends and you will lie on a table that slowly slides into the tunnel with the feet first before the scan begins.
+The MRI scanner looks like a tunnel with open ends, and you will lie on a table that slowly slides into the tunnel with the feet first before the scan begins.

 To get good pictures it is important that you lie very still.
 We will spend time making sure that you are comfortable.
 The MRI looks like a tunnel that is open at both ends and you will lie on your back on the scanner bed.
 It does not hurt to have a scan.
-A helmet will be put on your head with a mirror so you can look out of the tunnel.
 You will be wearing headphones to protect your ears because the scanner makes noise.
-The helmet is big enough to fit over the headphones.
-The researcher can talk to you through the headphones and you can also bring your favourite music to listen to.
+The researcher can talk to you through the headphones, and you can also bring your favourite music to listen to.
 There will be several pictures, each taking about five minutes.
-The pictures will take about thirty minutes in total to take.
+The pictures will take about 45 minutes in total to take.
 Your parent / guardian can come with you into the MRI room.